terryaney/Documentation.Camelot/KatApp.Vue.md

 **`calculateEnd( event: Event, application: IKatApp )`**

-This event is triggered to signal the 'end' of a RBL Framework calculation regardless of whether the calculation succeeds, fails, or is cancelled.
+This event is triggered to signal the 'end' of a RBLe Framework calculation regardless of whether the calculation succeeds, fails, or is cancelled.
 Use this event to perform any actions that need to occur after a calculation is completely finished (i.e. UI blockers, processing indicators, etc.).

 #### IKatApp.updateApiOptions